The Goldmaraner isn’t a purebred dog. It’s a mix between a Weimaraner and a Golden Retriever.

 Intelligence, Temperament and Personality Traits of the Goldmaraner

 Goldmaraners are playful and loyal watchdogs.
 When seeing other strangers, they will bark in order to notify the owners.
-However, their barks aren’t aggressive as they are generally people lovers.
+However, their barks aren’t as aggressive as they are generally people lovers.

 However, they can be tough and stubborn when training them at home.
 On the other hand, Goldmaraners are an intelligent and cheerful breed.